ykob/sketch-webcam/README.md

 # sketch-webcam

 Interactive demos with webcam, tensorflow.js models, three.js and Vue-CLI.
 https://webcam.tplh.net/

+This code is released under the MIT license.
+If you want to use some code, you can use these freely by adding license notation.

 ## Using Models